sssingh/face-mask-detection/README.md

 #### 6. Custom Built - CNN & SVM Classifier
 This network uses the same custom CNN architecture as above but instead of a fully-connected classifier, it uses SVM.

----
-## Evaluation Metrics
-The metrics below were recorded for each of the six models we build during training and evaluation phases...
-* Number of Model Parameters
-* Model Size (Footprint)
-* Training Time
-* Prediction Speed/Time
-* Accuracy
-* Precision
-* Recall
-* Area Under the Curve and ROC (AUC-ROC)

 ## Conclusion
 The implemented models were compared and ranked based on the evaluations metrics recorded during the model training and evaluation phases.
 Models are ranked from 1 to 6 (1 being best and 6 being the worst) against each of the evaluation metrics recorded and based on that final conclusion is drawn.
 <br><br>